1. Redeeming Your Voucher

 You may bring as many friends and family as you wish to accompany you to the airfield; indeed, the more the merrier as simply being around our classic aeroplanes can make for a very pleasant family day out.
 However, airfields present a number of unique and unfamiliar hazards, not least of which are rotating propellors.
 Therefore, only one of your friends / family should plan to accompany you to the aeroplane to take photographs of you strapping in etc. We expect all guests to comply with instructions given by Finest Hour’s staff with regard to on-airfield behaviour as we seek to minimise risks to all concerned.
 For this reason, we recommend that you do not bring young or difficult to control children to the airfield.
 There is little to occupy them at the airfield and the distraction caused by preventing them from wandering into harm’s way would constitute an unacceptable risk to safety.
 Our flights take place in the local area, rather than over the airfield, so your guests will be able to observe you take off and land but will not be able to see the remainder of the flight from the airfield.

 Both vintage and aerobatic flying are very weather-dependant activities.
 Our highly-experienced pilots will make the best decision they can as to the weather’s suitability and legality for the intended flight based on the weather information available.
-By 6pm on the evening before a flight, we should have a very good idea of the probability that flying will occur the following day.
-The pilot will make a final decision at 8 am on the day.
-Please telephone 07415 735683 after 6pm on the evening before your flight if you need our assessment of the probability of flying.
-The final decision will be available in the same way after 8 am on the day of the flight.
+By 7pm on the evening before a flight, we should have a very good idea of the probability that flying will occur the following day; only if the weather forecast is very poor will we cancel at that stage.
+The pilot will make a final decision at 9 am on the Day.
+Please assume your flight is going ahead unless you hear from us to the contrary.
 Please do not make your own weather decision; our pilots have the expertise to make the best decision for everyone.
 That said, weather forecasting is an inexact science and the unexpected can occur.
 We will do our best to ensure you do not have a wasted journey, so please let us know if your planned journey is long; if so, we will try to programme your flight towards the middle of the day, if that suits you.
 However, we accept no liability for any costs incurred (e.g. transport, accommodation) when we have to cancel flying.